 Any time a severance agreement is handed to you, it likely does not represent your best interests.
 All severance agreements contain a release of legal claims — or forfeiting your right to sue.
 Your employer will offer you as little as possible, in exchange for that release.

 Our law firm (with offices in NY and NJ) handles two distinct types of employee severance negotiations.
 In either case, it is never wise for you to sign or agree to any severance terms without consulting a lawyer:

 - Your employer is incentivizing you to resign rather than laying you off or otherwise terminating your employment.
 You are in good standing and still working at this business that needs you to leave, maybe because of business restructuring, routine layoffs, business losses, etc. Perhaps you asked for or your employer presented you with a severance deal.

 - You were laid off, or fired for cause because of supposed performance problems.
 If you were terminated and presented with a severance agreement, it may be because of a mass layoff, reduction in force, or business restructuring.
 Or it could be because of supposed performance problems.
 Be particularly careful if you are handed a severance agreement after a termination.
 If the employer’s justifications were false, you may be the victim of wrongful termination.
 Your employer is now concerned that you might sue them because they know you have legitimate legal claims, even if you aren’t sure that you do.
 On your way out or immediately following your termination, you are asked to sign a severance agreement.

 In our experience, it is very rare that severance agreements are completely non-negotiable.
 Our law firm identifies the legal claims and puts pressure on your employer to enter a negotiation.
 We will fight to secure the greatest possible sum for you with no additional financial risk.
-With offices in New York City and New Jersey, we represent clients throughout the greater NY and NJ area on severance agreements (packages), disputes, etc. Contact us today for a free consultation with an employment lawyer.
+With offices in New York City and New Jersey, we represent clients throughout the greater NY and NJ area on severance agreements (packages), disputes, negotiations, etc. Contact us today for a free consultation with an employment lawyer.